silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/7-Recovery.md

 	- no-force
 		- buffer manager is free to evict any page
 		- transaction may commit but the modified pages are still in buffer
+- buffering:
+	- DBMS has its own buffers, but this can be configured if whether the DBMS can access those buffers itself directly, or through the operating system as a client.
+	- how to know if a page is modified in the buffer so we can write it to disc?
+		- there will be a dirty bit (flag) that will indicate this
+	- how to know whether a page is between a process or not (so not to evict it)?
+		- there will be a pin-unpin (flag) to indicate this
 >[!important]
 >we prefer steal and no-force strategy (UNDO/REDO) (this is from immediate strategy)